jaipandya/SublimeTutor/tutorial/chapter_1.md

 Give yourself a pat on the back.
 You just used your first keyboard shortcut.

-This is Probably the most frequently used command in Sublime Text.
+This is probably the most frequently used command in Sublime Text.
 While a project is open, you can use this command to move from one file to another, search symbols defined in a file, go to a specific line number.